-It was also the venue of the 1871 proclamation of the German Empire (picture) by Otto van Bismarck, after the French defeat in the 1870 war, and of the 1919 signature of the Versailles treaty (picture) which ended World War One.
-Versailles history
+It was also the venue on January 18th 1871 of the proclamation of the German Empire (Deutsche Reichsgründung) by Otto van Bismarck, after the French defeat in the 1870 war, and of the 1919 signature of the Versailles treaty which ended WWI.

 In the 17th century, mirrors were among the most expensive items to possess.
 The Venetian Republic held the monopoly on their manufacture.
 Jean-Baptiste Colbert, the minister of Sun King, enticed several workers from Venice to make mirrors at the Manufacture Royale de Glaces de miroirs, nowadays the Saint Gobain multinational company.

 Construction of the Hall of Mirrors continued until 1684, at which time it was pressed into use for court and state functions.
 The ceiling decoration is dedicated to the political policies and military victories of Louis XIV.
 The central panel of the ceiling, the king governs alone, alludes to the establishment of the personal reign of Louis XIV in 1661.
-The rest of the ceiling represents military victories of Louis XIV starting with the Treaty of the Pyrenees (1659) to the Treaty of Nijmegen (1678–1679).
+The rest of the ceiling represents military victories of Louis XIV starting with the Treaty of the Pyrenées (1659) to the Treaty of Nijmegen (1678–1679).
 Le Brun has depicted themes such as good governance and military prowess, rendered with Louis XIV himself as the key figure.